A-World-Felt/NATHAN-console/README.md

 I met Nathan in high school.
 He was one of those rare people who naturally brighten the world around them.
 Always smiling, always the first to say hello, to crack a joke, to make everyone around him feel good.
 We shared the same class in our final year, and even then, I was amazed by his radiant energy.

 After high school, life took us in different directions.
-But I kept following Nathan online—especially through his Facebook page, where he shares videos of his musical explorations.
+But I kept following Nathan online, especially through his Facebook page, where he shares videos of his musical explorations.
 Because yes, on top of everything else, **Nathan is an outstanding musician** and a passionate synthesizer enthusiast.

 One morning in year 2022, Nathan made a post looking for help with 3D printing and soldering.
 At that time, I was just diving into the world of programming, microcontrollers, and digital fabrication.
 I was eager to learn and build something real.
 The moment I saw his message, I knew: **this was the project I had been waiting for**.